linq2js/react-async-comp/README.md

 To use hooks with React Async Component, the `rac(loader, render)` overload must be utilized.
 The `render` function accepts component props and `RenderContext` as parameters. `RenderContext` consists of the following properties:

-- `reload`: Initiates a reload for only the current component.
+- `revalidate`: Initiates a revalidation for only the current component.
-- `reloadAll`: Triggers a reload for all instances of the component.
+- `revalidateAll`: Triggers a revalidation for all instances of the component.
 - `data`: Represents the data fetched by the `loader()` function.

 ```jsx